-Despina is a non-profit cultural organisation committed to develop platforms for research, production and exchange in the field of contemporary art.
+Despina is an independent space committed to develop platforms for research, production and exchange in the fields of art and cultural activism.

-Established in January 2013, Despina is located in the city centre of Rio de Janeiro.
-Our space – a 400 m² historical building – comprises several art studios.
-We run an international art residence programme alongside a dynamic agenda of exhibitions, workshops, performances, talks and film screenings.
+Active since January 2013, it has been established as a non-profit association in 2015.
+The space – a 400 m² historical building located in the city centre of Rio de Janeiro, Brazil – comprises several art studios.
+Despina runs an international art residency programme alongside a dynamic agenda of exhibitions, workshops, courses, performances, talks, film screenings, among other activities.

 The projects developed by Despina are based around the following proposals:

-– create a lively and supportive environment for the development and exhibition of contemporary art
+– create a lively and supportive environment for the development and exhibition of contemporary art, instigating critical thinking

 – facilitate experimentation and innovation in contemporary art practices by stimulating dialogue between artists and across cultures